 How Do I Enroll in a Medicare MSA Plan?

 MSA plans are on the Medicare Advantage enrollment schedule and restricted to a specific time period.

 - If you are about to turn 65 years old and are newly eligible for Medicare you can sign up for a Medicare MSA during your Initial Enrollment Period (IEP).

-- If you are already enrolled in a Medicare or Medicare Advantage plan, you can switch to a Medicare MSA plan for the following year between October 15th and December 7th of each year during the Annual Election period.
-If you are already enrolled in a Medicare Advantage Plan, you can join a MSA plan from January 1st through March 13th during the MA-OEP.
-Or, you may be able to enroll during certain Special Enrollment Periods (SEP) as allowed by Medicare.
+- If you are already enrolled in a Medicare or Medicare Advantage Plan, you can switch to a Medicare MSA plan for the following year between October 15 and December 7 of each year during the Annual Election Period.
+If you are already enrolled in a Medicare Advantage Plan, you can join an MSA plan from January 1 through March 13 during the MA-OEP.
+You may also be able to enroll during certain Special Enrollment Periods (SEP) as allowed by Medicare.

 This type of Medicare plan can be more complicated to set up.
 It’s best to work with a Medicare broker or licensed agent familiar with this type of plan to help you navigate the enrollment.

 Who Should Get a Medicare MSA Plan?